 Next Steps

-- Evaluate your current situation
+- Evaluate your current operational situation

-- Identify priority improvement areas
+- Identify priority improvement areas (wait, signage, billing, courtesy)

 - Start the 30-day plan

-- Try Customer Echo for free
+- Try Customer Echo for free — for operational feedback only

 Frequently Asked Questions

-How does wait time affect patient satisfaction?
+How does wait time affect operational visitor satisfaction?

 Related Content